lunfardo314/proxima/core/attacher/README.md

 The _milestone attacher_ finishes the task and leaves go routine by:
 * marking sequencer transaction as _GOOD_
 * marking sequencer transaction as _BAD_
-* committing the ledger state into the DB for _GOOD_ branch transactions
+* persisting the ledger state into the DB for _GOOD_ branch transactions
 * leaving with _BAD_ in case of solidification timeout or global shutdown

 The _incremental attacher_ is a utility for the sequencer.
 It allows construction of the past cone by